michaelbrewer/aws-lambda-events/docs/index.md

 ### Synchronous Invokes

 Synchronous invocations are the most straight forward way to invoke your Lambda functions.
 In this model, your functions execute immediately when you perform the Lambda Invoke API call.
+For testing, when invoking directly use invoke type of `RequestResponse`.

 ### Asynchronous Invokes

 Asynchronous invokes place your invoke request in Lambda service queue and we process the requests as they arrive.
+For testing, when invoking directly use invoke type of `Event`.

+!!!NOTE
+    The lambda context field `clientContext` will not be populated.

 ### Poll-Based Invokes